8 Questions You Must Ask Commercial Movers Before Hiring Them

 A professional moving company with experience in commercial moves will have one or more project managers.
 These people are in charge of working with your company to coordinate all aspects of the move from scheduling the date to supervising any packing services to assigning the distribution, unpacking and installation, if requested.

 We’re here to help you set up your new office space.
 Don’t hesitate to ask us about how we can help design your floorplan and set up the company’s future workstations.
+We specialize in office moving and will will give your relocation the royal treatment!

 #6: From Start to Finish, How Long Will Our Move Take?